ozibopatricia/SQLTASK6/README.md

 ![](RANK.PNG)

 ## USING ROW NUMBER
-### From the syntax below, you will notice row number assigns a unique value to each row
+### From the syntax below, you will notice row number assigns a unique value to each row regardless of whether they have matching values or not
 ### Row number does not handle ties

 ![](ROWNUM.PNG)